Wellness Nutrition

 Goose eggs are enormous in size, probably double the size of chicken eggs.
 Additionally, they also have a higher amount of protein out of all the other eggs.

 The shell of goose eggs is quite hard and these eggs aren’t available very easily.
-This is because the goose itself lays a very less number of eggs in a year.
+This is because the goose itself lays a very small number of eggs in a year.

 • Turkey Eggs